Thinking Hard Strategies: A Teacher's GuideEarly years children aged 5-7 in maroon sweatshirts engage with puzzles and blocks at learning stations.

 Age RangeMiddle school through collegeUpper elementary through adult learnersAll ages, adapted to complexity level

 One of the key elements of these strategies is the use of difficult questions.
-Rather than simply asking students to recall information, these questions require them to apply, analyze, and synthesize the knowledge they've acquired.
+Rather than simply asking students to recall information, these questions require them to apply, analyse, and synthesize the knowledge they've acquired.
 This approach aligns with the assertion of an educational expert who once said, "The quality of student thinking is directly proportional to the quality of the questions they are asked."

 Another critical aspect of 'thinking hard' strategies is the emphasis on creating a classroom environment that encourages intellectual risk-taking.
 This involves cultivating a culture where students feel safe to tackle challenging problems, make mistakes, and learn from them.
-According to a recent study, classrooms that foster such an environment see a 20% increase in learner participation.
+According to a recent study, classrooms that creates such an environment see a 20% increase in learner participation.

 'Thinking hard' strategies represent a powerful tool for educators seeking to enhance student engagement and learning outcomes.
 By challenging students with difficult questions and complex tasks, we can help them develop the critical thinking skills they need to thrive in an increasingly complex world.